waud/waudbase64/README.md

 ###More Info

-Note that the file size of base64 encoded JSON file will be more than the actual sound files.
+Note that the file size of base64 encoded JSON file will be more than the actual sound file(s).

 But if your web server have **gzip** compression enabled for JSON files then the network trabsfer size will be smaller than loading individual sound files.